AdobeDocs/DCSDKtest/home/index.md

 <!--Get the samples from https://www.adobe.com/go/dcviewsdk_samples-->
 ```

-Raw HTML that should render as HTML:
+**Raw HTML that should render as HTML**

+> Not sure how useful this is without having custom JS as well. . .

 <br/><br/><br/>
   <div style="color:red;" class="penguin">Penguin</div>